gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-08-31-my-take-on-blog-analytics.md

 The problem is, the entity collecting the data is responsible when that data leaks.
 If the data being collected wasn't core to a business objective, then [you're going to look like a buffoon](https://www.halifaxexaminer.ca/economy/utilities/nova-scotia-power-still-silent-on-why-it-stored-customers-social-insurance-numbers/).
 Also, even if each data point isn't sensitive by itself, [it's possible for those points to become sensitive in the aggregate](https://www.pnas.org/doi/full/10.1073/pnas.2300976120).

 All of this to say: I agree in principle with Paternoster here.
 If you're writing a blog, there's a good chance that it's something you're doing for yourself as a hobby.
-You probably *don't* need analytics, especially if you're just adding them because "*it's the done thing*".
+You probably *don't* need analytics, especially if you're just adding them because "it's the done thing".

 So why do *I* include analytics on this site?
 For two main reasons.
 I'm very motivated by having numbers go up.
 I'm also curious, and want to know when/why one of my posts gets traction.